benwhut/nextauth-additionalparams/README.md

 1) Fork or download this source code
 2) `npm install` or `yarn` to install dependencies
 3) add `.env` file.
 Add in your postgresql URL and mail server settings.
-Use the `.env-example` as a template.
+Use the env-example as a template.
-4) `npx prisma migrate dev` or `yarn prisma migrate dev` to setup the postgresql database from `/prisma/prisma.schema`
+4) `npx prisma migrate dev` or `yarn prisma migrate dev` to setup the postgresql database from /prisma/prisma.schema
 5) `npx prisma generate` or `yarn prisma generate` to generate the prisma client
 6) `npm run dev` or `yarn dev` to run a local dev server
 7) Open [http://localhost:3000](http://localhost:3000) with your browser and enter an email address to see the output result on the server side.